tungpham42/kambria-wallet/README.md

 ### Tool test

 ```
-npm test
+npm start
 ```

-The app will be run on port 5000 with https.
+The app will be run on port 5000 with https and support hot-loading.
 (If the browser asks something, please trust it and process straight forward)

-*Notice that it is not supported hot-reloading outside `/src`, so you should re-run `npm test` manually for any code chaging.*

 ## Cheatsheet